 Archaeological Services National Museums Liverpool is based in the Pilotage Building adjacent to the Museum of Liverpool, where we have finds processing and research facilities.
 This is the centre for all documentary and post-fieldwork studies.
 In-house facilities are available for CAD and digital image rectification.

 Archaeological Services National Museums Liverpool offers a variety of archaeological services to developers and other clients.
 We undertake a range of archaeological services, from desk-based assessments, evaluations, small-scale watching briefs and full-scale excavations within the north west.
 Recent projects include

 - housing developments

 - major industrial developments

-The unit has undertaken aerial reconnaissance in the lowland north west region since 1987.
+The service has undertaken aerial reconnaissance in the lowland north west region since 1987.
 This programme, run jointly with Cheshire County Council's Environmental Planning, has revealed many new sites in a poorly understood region.
 We have a built up a substantial collection of archaeological aerial photographs.

 Our staff includes specialists in prehistoric lithics, Roman finds, post-medieval pottery, ancient metalworking and the scientific analysis of glass and metals.

 The unit can also draw on the expertise of other departments within National Museums Liverpool, including port and maritime history, conservation and natural sciences (geology, natural history).

 We adopt a phased approach to archaeological projects whereby the results of the early stages of investigation are fed into the strategy for subsequent stages.